 Stonehenge Admission Tickets

 Everyone who visits the Stonehenge is left in awe after seeing the overwhelming stone circle in front of them.
-Take in the stunning site and stare in wonder at the site which has been standing there for 5,000 years.
+Take in the stunning area and stare in wonder at the site which has been standing there for about 5,000 years!
 At the Stonehenge, you are bound to find some inspiration and solace.
 The surrounding area is extremely scenic and houses a diverse range of wildlife.

 Know Before You Go

 Stonehenge is situated 90 miles west of Central London in the Salisbury plains.
 Take a train from London’s Waterloo Station to Salisbury.
-Trains from from Waterloo to Salisbury every half-an-hour from 6:30 am and the quickest train takes 1 hour and 22 minutes.
-From Salisbury there are dedicated buses that take you to the Stonehenge.
+Trains from Waterloo to Salisbury every half-an-hour from 6:30 AM and the quickest train takes 1 hour and 22 minutes.
+From Salisbury, there are dedicated buses that take you to the Stonehenge.
 No public transport routes go towards the Stonehenge and as such visitors must take the special tour bus.